lcardonag/snapshotanlyzer-3000/README.md

 ## Configuring

-shotty used de configuration created by AWS CLI
+shotty uses the configuration created by AWS CLI, you must have a AWS account with programatically access and permisions to manage EC2

 `aws configure --profile shotty`